chinpcbenjamin/GiveMeTicket/README.md

 # GiveMeTicket

+## Overview

+GiveMeTicket is a decentralised event ticketing platform built on Ethereum.
+Tickets are minted as ERC-721 NFTs, ensuring verifiable ownership and preventing counterfeits.
+Two smart contracts handle the system:

+- **TicketingPlatform** — event creation, primary ticket sales, and ticket lifecycle management
+- **Marketplace** — secondary market resale with a quadratic-decay price cap and automatic organizer commission

+Built with Solidity, Hardhat, and a React/Vite frontend.
+Requires MetaMask to interact.

+### Prerequisites
+- Node.js v18+
+- MetaMask browser extension

 ## Quick Start (Clean Slate)

 The fastest way to get a fully clean environment — ideal for testing and live demos.